 Support offered by Ingenium

-Ingenium is the umbrella organization for promoting early career researchers at TU Darmstadt.
+Ingenium is the umbrella organisation for promoting early career researchers at TU Darmstadt.

-With the start of your doctorate at TU Darmstadt you are invited to join events – like professional skill courses – organised by Ingenium.
-The Ingenium Welcome Office can support you in all questions related to getting started at TU Darmstadt.
+With the start of your doctorate at TU Darmstadt you are invited to join events – like professional skill courses and networking events – organised by Ingenium.